 This is a place where life grows in the harshest conditions.
 Before my trip to Las Vegas and before I was even inspired by menswear, I looked back and considered this a moment of clarity before my mind storm.
 Bono and Edge of U2 certainly found something they were looking for.
 I was searching for nothing and found everything.
 No one realizes the impact of an experience until they reflect back and place the pieces together.
 In the desert, I found more reasons to try something new, create a new world, and leap off the rocks without a care in the world.
 The best feelings come when the future is unknown.

 I decided to pull together Mr. President's (David President is his name) camo-green vest with a pair of traditional white jeans for this look.
-David President is a local men’s fashion designer, with pieces that can make you look casual, or iconic.
+David is a local men’s fashion designer, with pieces that will either make you look casual, or iconic.
 He’s one of the few designers I’ve met with such a wide array of looks.
 The zipper vest is one of mine.
-The tailored fit wraps around my waist and even has a plastic buckle similar to the one on backpacks.
+The tailored fit wraps around the waist and even has a plastic buckle similar to the one on backpacks.
 The black suede boots were essential to the Mojave Desert style.
 The white jeans bring this look into a more fashionable style that sets it apart from just a military inspired outfit.
 For more styles by David President, check out his website D President Attire.